-An altimeter senses changes in height using atmospheric pressure.
-The total flights of stairs you have been climbing will be summed up and computed as a factor in the total step count.
+An altimeter senses changes in altitude using atmospheric pressure.
+The total flights of stairs you have been climbing will be summed up and computed as a factor in your calorie count.
 This makes your calorie output more accurate.

 Ambient light sensor

 Ambient light sensors detect the time of day.
 They narrow the light spectrum so that only light forms noticeable to the human eye are identified.
 That light is converted into a digital signal and then broadcast to the processor inside the fitness tracker.
 This can be used, for example, to make the screen of the wearable brighter or darker, thus saving battery life.

 A barometer measures and displays atmospheric pressure.
 It tells you whether it is going to be a sunny or rainy day by measuring the pressure exerted by the atmosphere above it.
 This measurement of pressure can also be used to estimate altitude.

 Bioimpedance sensors measure the resistance of bio-tissue to a tiny amount of electric current, capturing a wide range of physiological signals.
 They use two outer electrodes to drive tiny electrical energy and two inner electrodes pick up changes in voltage.

 Traditionally, bioimpedance analysis is used in clinical settings to measure body composition, such as body fat with respect to your lean body mass.
 Fitness trackers use them for tracking heart rate, sleep, respiration rate, hydration and skin galvanization.
 Smart scales use them, too.

 Capacitive Proximity Sensing can be used to wake the device from sleep to light up the user interface.
 Power consumption is lowered by incorporating a capacitive sensor to only turn the device on when it’s worn.
 The Apple Watch uses it to turn the screen on, as do many other wearables.